 The Pearl of Africa

-The Lake Victoria Serena Resort travel guide. provides useful information and details about Uganda and our local area to help you get the most out of your stay.
+The Lake Victoria Serena Golf Resort & Spa travel guide provides useful information and details about our local area and unique country to help you get the most out of your holiday in Uganda.
+Explore the diverse beauty of Uganda, where savannah meets mountains and lakes.

 "For magnificence, for variety of form and colour, for profusion of brilliant life - plant, bird, insect, reptile, beast - for vast scale ...
 Uganda is truly the pearl of Africa "